vercel/next.js/examples/with-firebase-hosting/README.md

 This is based off of the work at https://github.com/geovanisouza92/serverless-firebase & https://github.com/jthegedus/firebase-functions-next-example as described [here](https://medium.com/jthegedus/)

 ## Important
-*   The empty `placeholder.html` file is so Firebase Hosting still hosts at the project URL.
+*   The empty `placeholder.html` file is so Firebase Hosting does not error on an empty `public/` folder and still hosts at the Firebase project URL.
 *   `firebase.json` outlines the catchall rewrite rule for our Cloud Function.
-*   Testing on Firebase locally requires a complete build of the Next.js app.
+*   Testing on Firebase locally requires a complete build of the Next.js app. `npm run serve` handles everything required.